filakhtov/gentoo-use-docs/net-libs/libsoup.md

 This flag should only be enabled if there is a need to perform application profiling using sysprof tool.

-### test
+### test:2.4
 Pass the `-Dtests=true` option to the meson build script.
-Execute the `meson test` command when the main build is completed to run a test suite provided with the source code.
+Execute the `meson test` command when the main build is completed to run a test suite provided with the source code and check for any regressions.
 This will extend the build time.

-When disabled, patch the `Makefile.in` and `Makefile.am` files to skip building the test related code.
+This flag should normally be disabled as it is primarily used by the maintainers, testers or developers.

+### test:3.0
+Pass the `-Dtests=true` and `-Dpkcs11_tests=enabled` options to the Meson build script.
+Execute the `meson test` command when the main build is completed to run a test suite provided with the source code and check for any regressions.
+This will extend the build time.

-This flag should normally be disabled as it is primarily used by the Gentoo team, testers or developers.
+This flag should normally be disabled as it is primarily used by the maintainers, testers or developers.

 ### vala
 Prepare environment for the configure script to find an appropriate version of vala files.
 Pass the `-Dvapi=enabled` (`disabled` when the flag is disabled) option to the configure script.
 Generate `Soup-2.4-custom.vala` Vala language bindings for the `libsoup` library.